Tonight

 Mercury after sunset in October 2025

 Where to look: Look west, in the sunset direction – shortly after sunset – for Mercury.
-And Mars will be nearby shining with the same brightness as a 1st magnitude star.
+And Mars will be nearby shining at 1.5 magnitude.
 Look for them in the western evening twilight.
+This will be the best evening apparition of Mercury for the Southern Hemisphere in 2025.

 Greatest elongation: Mercury is farthest from the sun on our sky’s dome at 22 UTC (5 p.m.
-CDT) on October 29, 2025.
+CDT) today.
 At that time, Mercury will be 24 degrees from the sun in our sky.
 See A comparison of elongations, below.

 Brightness: Mercury emerged in the evening sky early in October.
 Since then, it’s been shining at around -0.2 magnitude.
 At greatest elongation it’ll be farther from the sunset glare and still brighter than most stars!
 In the evenings after greatest elongation, the innermost planet will rapidly fade as it starts to move between Earth and the sun, meaning its illuminated side will become less and less visible.
 It’ll disappear next month and will reach inferior conjunction – when it passes between Earth and the sun – at 9 UTC on November 20.